-In the United States, the Right of Publicity is a state-based right, and therefore each state can determine the parameters of recognition of the Right of Publicity.
-Of course, having a statute is not a prerequisite for the Right of Publicity to be enforceable in a given jurisdiction since many states arrive at the same outcome via common law.
-The current count is 38 states with some form of common law precedent, and 22 states with some form of Right of Publicity statute.
-Alabama, Hawaii and Pennsylvania are among the most recent states to pass a new Right of Publicity statute, whereas both California and Indiana recently passed critical amendments.
-California amended its Right of Publicity statute in the wake of the Marilyn Monroe cases.
-In 2012, the author of this website led a successful legislative effort to amend the current version of Indiana’s Right of Publicity statute, which included drafting, testifying in front of the Indiana legislature, and defending the bill against lobbyists.
+In the United States, the Right of Publicity is a state-based right, and therefore each state determines the parameters of recognition.
+Of course, having a statute is not a prerequisite for the Right of Publicity to be enforceable in a given jurisdiction, since many states arrive at the same outcome via common law.
+Currently, 24 states have some form of right of publicity statute, with Alabama, Arkansas and South Dakota among the most recent to pass a Right of Publicity legislation.
+California passed a critical amendment to its Right of Publicity statute in the wake of the Marilyn Monroe cases.
+In 2012, the author of this website led a legislative effort to amend Indiana’s Right of Publicity statute, and New York only recently broke out of its stalemate concerning publicity rights.

 Arizona (military RoP 2007)